 For those wondering how to invest in Web 3.0, there are innumerable answers and opportunities.
 Given that Web 3.0 will incorporate so many new technologies, both digital and tangible, investors can take their pick.
 And this brave new internet world is just getting started.

 Buying related stocks and cryptocurrencies present one way investors can pursue Web 3.0 opportunities right now.
 All you need is an online brokerage account with SoFi Invest.
-You can trade stocks, ETFs, IPO shares, and dozens of different types of crypto.
+You can trade stocks, ETFs, IPO shares, and 22 different types of crypto.
 SoFi members also get complimentary financial advice from professionals, who can answer any questions.

 Photo credit: iStock/filadendron